platinum-ash/OpenCV_Project/README.md

 4: Scan Document ( Extracts a rectangular document from the image and changes perspective to present a scan )

 New functions and features can easily be added to the project.

+# TODO
+Add feature to accept command line argument for path of the image